Palm Mall

 Palm Mall is the sixth studio album by Cat System Corp., the alias of Dutch electronic musician Jornt Elzinga.
 Released on 2 October 2014, its nine tracks use samples of elevator music to explore shopping malls.
-Following the success of Hiraeth (2014), Elzinga drew inspiration from the Jay Rock song "Hood Gone Love It" in Grand Theft Auto V (2013), and produced Palm Mall as his first "serious try" at a mallsoft release.
+Following the success of Hiraeth (2014), Elzinga drew inspiration from the "vaporwave vibe" he felt in the video game Grand Theft Auto V (2013), and produced Palm Mall as his first "serious try" at a mallsoft release.
 It was a turning point for Elzinga's music and is his favorite release of the Cat System Corp. discography, featuring participation of several other vaporwave musicians.

 The first track comprises 20 minutes of music, sampling a range of material and being characterised by an ambient style.
 Tracks 2–9 are shorter and feature other types of samples.
 All tracks reflect the ambiance of a mall, as well as themes of capitalism and consumerism.
-Elzinga later continued with the concept of Palm Mall in Shopping @ Helsiki (2016) and Palm Mall Mars (2018).
+Elzinga later continued with the concept of Palm Mall in Shopping @ Helsinki (2016) and Palm Mall Mars (2018).
 The record was featured on an article about a "vaporwave mall", and its repetition of source material was compared by Elzinga to the Wilhelm scream.

-The album received generally favorable reviews from critics; its ambiance and consumerism-related themes led many to interpret it as either embracing or criticising capitalism.
+Palm Mall received generally favorable reviews from critics; its ambiance and themes led many to describe it as ambiguous in its portrayal of consumerism.
 Considered Elzinga's most successful release, Palm Mall peaked as one of the best-selling vaporwave albums on Bandcamp.
 It has been called the "definitive mallsoft release" by multiple writers, and is generally considered an influence in the development of the vaporwave scene.

 Background

 In 2014, Dutch musician Jornt Elzinga started alias Cat System Corp. for releasing vaporwave music after discovering the genre.
 Elzinga was inspired by his nostalgia from the world before the September 11 attacks, a concept later explored on his 2016 album News at 11.
 He was influenced by musicians such as Macintosh Plus and Luxury Elite.
 In 2014, Elzinga released Hiraeth, which received praise from the vaporwave community.
-He felt inspired to produce Palm Mall after hearing the Jay Rock song "Hood Gone Love It" in Grand Theft Auto V.
+He felt inspired to produce Palm Mall after hearing the Jay Rock song "Hood Gone Love It" in Grand Theft Auto V, describing the video game itself as "GTA Vaporwave".